 The marrow-stimulation technique of microfracture employs a small pick to create tiny holes through the hard base layer of the damaged area, allowing blood and the patient's own stem cells to enter the area and start the healing process.

-- Autologous chondrocyte implantation
+- Autologous chondrocyte implantation (ACI)

-- Matrix-induced Autologous Chondrocyte Implant
+- Matrix-induced Autologous Chondrocyte Implant (MACI)